pibook/site/index.md

 {% comment %}
 *
-* Show an inspirational quote, chosen randomly from the quotes collection *
+* Show an inspirational quote, chosen randomly from the quotes collection. it is refreshed only when the site rebuilds, for a more dynamic refresh do a client-side javascript implementation.
+*
 {% endcomment %}